almahmudbd/copy-real-url/README.md

 1. Install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) in your browser.

-2. Install the "Copy Real Link" script by visiting [this link](https://greasyfork.org/en/scripts/482987-copy-real-link).
+2. Install the "Copy Real Link" script by visiting [this link](https://greasyfork.org/en/scripts/482987-copy-real-link) in Greasyfork or [this link](https://github.com/almahmudbd/copy-real-url/raw/main/copy-real-link.user.js) of Github raw code.

 ## Usage